-Unlicensed teachers who teach reading in grades K-3 are also required to complete the training.
-An unlicensed teacher is a teacher who is responsible for classroom instruction but does not hold a Colorado Teaching License.
-Since the COOL licensing system is not built to accommodate unlicensed teachers, an alternative protocol has been developed to submit the documentation.
-An unlicensed teacher will first need to complete the following Google Form.
-CDE will email the unlicensed teacher via CDE’s Secure Transfer service with instructions on how to submit the documentation that they completed the training.
+Non-licensed teachers who teach reading in grades K-3 are also required to complete the training.
+A non-licensed teacher is a teacher who is responsible for classroom instruction but does not hold a Colorado Teaching License.
+Since the COOL licensing system is not built to accommodate non-licensed teachers, non-licensed teachers should submit their evidence of meeting the READ Act teacher training requirements through their districts.
+The non-licensed teachers evidence submission process through the secure file transfer (SFT) server closed on August 15, 2022, at 3:30 p.m.

 Distribution of READ funds